Eric Burkhart, Ph.D.

 Education

-I am a professional botanist and ethnobotanist.
-In my position as Associate Teaching Professor here at Penn State University, I contribute to the following educational areas:
+I am a professional botanist, ethnobotanist, and agroforester.
+In my position as Teaching Professor here at Penn State University, I contribute to the following educational areas:

-• Research: I am PI, co-PI or research partner for botany and ethnobotany projects involving plant ecology, non-timber forest products, and forest product enterprise development.
+- Research: I am PI, co-PI or research partner for botany and ethnobotany projects involving plant use and conservation, non-timber forest products, and forest product enterprise development.

 Courses that I Teach at Penn State